Using the Store Locator

 You can see on our live Local SEO demo site what the store locator looks like and how it works: https://local.yoast.com/location-finder/

 Want to learn all about local SEO?
 In our Local SEO training, you’ll learn how to optimize the website of your local business for search engines.
 So you’ll start ranking in your area!
 Check out our Local SEO training.

-In Gutenberg, you can add the store locator to any post or page with the Store Locator Structured Data Block.
+In the WordPress block editor, you can add the store locator to any post or page with the Store Locator Structured Data Block.
 Simply click the plus icon in your post editor and add the Store Locator block.

-Once you’ve added the store locator, your customization options will appear in the sidebar on the right of your screen.
+Once you’ve added the store locator block, your customization options will appear in the right sidebar.
 You’ll be able to customize:

 - the behavior of the map (zooming, dragging, filters, radius);

 - the type of map you want to display (road map, satellite, terrain, or hybrid);

 - what information you want to display (state, country, phone number, fax, email address, URL).